johnrcd/rovi-blog/_drafts/2024-02-18-ascension.md

 I occasionally see people in industry post about this -- long-time developers with gaps in their work history that they can't go into because they can't talk about a game that'll never see the light of day.

 It probably makes a bit more sense to talk about something I've already released, just so you could try it out yourself, but... meh.
 Ascension isn't the most recent game project I'm working on, but it was in production for a long time, and I've always wanted to talk about it at length, so I figured it would make for a good game project retrospective.

+> note: I'll be leaving footnotes for topics I briefly go over but where I thought a more technical explanation would be interesting.
+I planned for these to be optional, and not required to understand the article.

+> I'll also just be putting footnotes for random stuff I find interesting.

 ## game overview